infinitescroll/flock-grant-specs/discussion-api/discussion-api.md

 6. User can attach the JWT token to as a header to POST requests under the Authorization header: `{ Authorization: Bearer <token> }`
 7. Auth token will expire after {time - TBD}

+ANOTHER OPTION (need research to determine if this is as secure):

+1. ask the user to sign {message - TBD}
+2. User signs message
+3. Cache signature, message, and address used to sign in aragon cache
+4. When client sends `POST` request to server, send the signature, message, and address used to sign in the payload or headers (tbd)
+5. Server valides signature
+6. Server completes POST request

+If this is just as secure ^^ then we remove the steps of using JWT auth

 ### Routes

 ##### Get Conversation about an ethereum transaction